nicholashosken/symxify/readme.md

 Note that preloading exceptionally large services (like account and parameter) will increase your baseline memory usage.

-To use a PEM certificate, use the `"CertificateThumbprint"` configuration option.
+To use a PEM certificate, use the `"CertificateContents"` configuration option.
 If no certificate contents are loaded, then the API will execute requests **INSECURELY**.
 This is helpful for development, but should **not** be used in a production environment.
 It is highly recommended to use the certificate in your production environment.

 #### Service Verification List